bdngo/eecs-106a-website/content/implementation/_index.md

 ```

 ## Computer Vision (CV)

-The goal of the computer vision node is to To implement the computer vision node, we first downsampled the image by a factor of 2
+The goal of the computer vision node is to take an image from the camera, process the image using the OpenCV library in Python, and detect the obstacles that are present in the tank.
+To implement this node, we first downsampled the image by a factor of 2 due to the size of the image and to improve computational speed.
+Then, we perform image processing using the functions in the OpenCV library.
+To do so, we create a mask by defining lower and upper limits of BGR values to specifically threshold out the blue values in the image, which are the color of the two obstacles.
+Then, we create a kernel and use it to remove some noise from the blue mask.
+Next, we use this final processed blue mask to form the threshold image of blue colors.
+Finally, we upsample the image by a factor of 2 back to the size of the original image before we did any processing.

+Here are the